chmduquesne/ansible-nftables/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Here is an example

     - hosts: localhost
       roles:
          - chmduquesne.nftables
       vars:
+        # Use this as the content of /etc/nftables.conf.
+The line
+        # `include /etc/nftables/`
+        # is automatically appended at the end of the file.
         nftables_nftables_conf:
           - |
             flush ruleset